GrooyaO/task-manager/README.md

 # Title

-A simple task management application written in Typescript using the MERN stack
+A simple task management application written in Typescript using the MERN stack.

 ## About